 ann.evensen@fammed.wisc.edu

-DFMCH faculty are helping to establish family medicine in Pakistan, Uganda, Ethiopia, and rural Ecuador.
+DFMCH faculty have helped to establish family medicine in Pakistan, Uganda, Ethiopia, and rural Ecuador.

 Contact Info